isomerpages/moe-yuanchingsec/pages/Sec 1 Registration 2026 Intake.md

 Dec 2025 are advised to report to the school that they are originally posted to on 2 Jan 2026.</p>
 <p></p>
-<p><strong>Do note that the school will adhere strictly to MOE’s policy on Appeal for transfer IN cases.</strong>
+<p><strong>Do note that the school will adhere strictly to MOE’s policy on Appeal Appeal for transfer IN cases.</strong>
 </p>
 </div>
 </details>